pingcap/docs-cn/ticdc/ticdc-faq.md

 For more information, refer to [TiCDC Open Protocol column type code](/ticdc/ticdc-open-protocol.md#column-type-code).

 ## How can I tell if a Row Changed Event of TiCDC Open Protocol is an `INSERT` event or an `UPDATE` event?

-If the Old Value feature is not enabled, you cannot tell whether a Row Changed Event of TiCDC Open Protocol is an `INSERT` event or an `UPDATE` event.
-If the feature is enabled, you can determine the event type by the fields it contains:

 * `UPDATE` event contains both `"p"` and `"u"` fields
 * `INSERT` event only contains the `"u"` field